guacsec/guac/CONTRIBUTING.md

 outlines different contributor roles within the project, along with responsibilities and privileges that come with them.

-Since GUAC is a complex project, there are 5 topic areas of interest:
+Since GUAC is a complex project, there are 5 software topic areas of interest:

 - Ingestion: ingest software security metadata.
 Needs to write parsers for documents, maintain ingestion logic, write new collectors, etc.